-Other than special circumstances, only full-time undergraduate students who have been granted a work award in their financial aid package are eligible for student employment work assignments.
-Should special circumstances arise, permission must be obtained from the Student Employment Office before a student without an employment award may begin work.
+Only full-time undergraduate students who have been granted a work award in their financial aid package are eligible for student employment work assignments.
+Should special circumstances arise, permission must be obtained from the Office of Student Employment before a student without an employment award may begin work.
 Students enrolled in the High School Scholars Program are not eligible for work awards and therefore are not eligible to participate in the Student Employment Program.

 Employment of Immediate Family Members